thetatoken/theta-rosetta-rpc-adaptor/README.md

 * Idempotent access to all transaction traces and receipts

 ## Pre-requisite
 To run `Theta-rosetta`, you must install Docker.
-Please refer to [Docker offical documentation](https://docs.docker.com/get-docker/) on installation instruction.
+Please refer to [Docker official documentation](https://docs.docker.com/get-docker/) on installation instruction.

 ## Usage
 As specified in the [Rosetta API Principles](https://www.rosetta-api.org/docs/automated_deployment.html),